Pendium

 Our Quick Picks

-A premium natural rubber mat featuring built-in alignment markers and best-in-class grip that improves as you sweat.
+A premium natural rubber mat with patented alignment markers that guide beginners through proper posture.

 Side by side